HQarroum/promise-pool/README.md

 #### Random strategy

-The `random` strategy will randomly insert new scheduled promises at a random index in the pool.
-The distribution of executed promises within the pool mainly depend on the quality of the randomness seed.
+The `random` strategy will insert new scheduled promises at a random index in the pool.
+The distribution of executed promises within the pool mainly depends on the quality of the randomness seed associated with `Math.random()`.

 ```js
 const pool = new Pool({